Cincinnati Dog Bite Lawyer holding Owners Responsible for Attacks & Dog Bite Injuries

 Rabies can also be a concern.
 Although contracting rabies from a dog in the United States is rare, rabies is a serious disease that can affect the brain and is often fatal.

-Joe Lyon is an experienced Cincinnati premises liability attorney and Ohio dog bite lawyer investigating serious dog bites and injury.
-Call 800.513.2403 for a free consultation.
+Joe Lyon is an experienced Ohio premises liability attorney and Cincinnati dog bite lawyer investigating serious dog bites and injury.
+Contact The Lyon Firm at 800.513.2403 for a free consultation.